Seir Kieran GAA: The 1981 campaign

-At the other end, Pat Carroll's knee-high shot beat Galway goalkeeper Michael Conneely to keep Offaly in touch, notwithstanding Galway's first-half dominance.
-However, this was a team performance with each line of Offaly's formation sticking to the game plan.
-They were as disciplined as they were tenacious – whereas Joe Connolly converted six times from placed balls in the first half, Offaly conceded just one free after the break.
-Galway still retained a sizable lead when midfielder Liam Currams (sporting a light beard in what was then a clean-shaven world) soloed forward to score a sweet point.
-Michael O'Hehir the RTE commentator likened the sliotar on Currams's hurley to "a fried egg on a frying pan".
-Centre-back Pat Delaney landed an inspirational point from a huge distance.
-From the puck-out, Galway quickly sent to Noel Lane in the danger area, who whipped in a ferocious shot.
-Damien Martin was at full stretch in less than a heartbeat, to somehow turn its trajectory around the upright.
-Offaly made the most of their reprieve, Johnny Flaherty reducing the margin to two with a well-worked point.
-Pat Delaney reached skyward to intercept Iggy Clarke's long clearance, laying off to Brendan Bermingham at half forward who hand-passed to Johnny Flaherty, momentarily in the clear.
+At the other end, Pat Carroll's knee-high shot beat Galway goalkeeper Michael Conneely to keep the game somewhat close despite Galway's first-half dominance.
+However, this was a team performance with each line of Offaly's formation sticking to the game plan, as Joe Connolly converted six times from placed balls in the first half and Offaly conceded just one free after the break.
+Galway still retained a sizable lead when midfielder Liam Currams soloed forward to score a point.
+Centre-back Pat Delaney landed an key point from a huge distance.
+From the puck-out, Galway quickly sent to Noel Lane in the danger area, who whipped in a shot.
+Damien Martin had to fully stretch to turn its trajectory around the upright.
+Offaly made the most of their reprieve, with Johnny Flaherty reducing the margin to two.
+Pat Delaney reached skyward to intercept Iggy Clarke's long clearance, laying off to Brendan Bermingham at half-forward who hand-passed to Johnny Flaherty, momentarily in the clear.
 Although the defence converged rapidly, Flaherty palmed over his left shoulder to the net.
 It was a goal that staggered the Tribesmen, and gave fresh light to the ancient writing on the Walls of Galway: "From the fury of the O'Flaherties, Good Lord deliver us".
 Offaly scored twice more for a three-point margin of victory (2-12 to 0-15).